ssl-bio/emacs_conf/README.md

 -   **Pandoc:** [\*Recommended\*] Required for exporting (converting) org files to other formats (*e.g.* HTML, markdown, etc).
 See pandoc's official website for [installation instructions](https://pandoc.org/installing.html)
 -   **Zoxide**: [\*Optional\*] Provides a better way to navigate directories [[homepage](https://github.com/ajeetdsouza/zoxide?tab=readme-ov-file)].
 The emacs package, [zoxide.el](https://gitlab.com/Vonfry/zoxide.el), allows a similar functionality using dired.
+-   **Mermaid-cli**: [\*Optional\*] Command line interface to the diagramming and charting tool, Mermaid.
+In the recommended way to [install](https://github.com/mermaid-js/mermaid-cli?tab=readme-ov-file#installation) is through node.js package manager, npm: `npm install -g @mermaid-js/mermaid-cli`.
+The path to the binaries should be defined accordingly.

 ### Others